Estate Planning with highly appreciated stock

 The 1990s have seen one of the largest — and longest — bull market rallies of all time.
 As a result, there are more individuals whose estates consist of large amounts of highly appreciated securities.

 Because of existing estate and capital gains taxes, many people now face the possibility of paying up to 55 percent of their accumulated holdings to the Internal Revenue Service at death.
-Dealing with highly appreciated publicly traded stock requires special attention, not only to estate tax issues, but also to income tax issues as well.
+Dealing with highly appreciated publicly traded stock requires special attention, not only to estate tax issues but also to income tax issues as well.

 Many individuals hold large blocks of highly appreciated stock because they do not want to sell the stock and create an instant reduction in value by the capital gains tax.
-Given the option, most people choose to defer the tax payments, since holding appreciated property until death will cause any capital gain to disappear.

 However, there are worse things than capital gains taxes.